Lam Ka Wai

-Lam Ka Wai (林嘉緯 (lam^{4} gaa^{1} wai^{5}); born 5 June 1985) is a Hong Kong former professional footballer who played as a midfielder and a current football coach.
-He is currently the assistant coach of Hong Kong Premier League club Rangers.
+Lam Ka Wai (林嘉緯 (lam^{4} gaa^{1} wai^{5}); born 5 June 1985) is a Hong Kong professional footballer who currently plays as a midfielder for Hong Kong Premier League club Sha Tin.
+He is also the assistant coach of the club.

 Lam is an AFC B License holder.

 Club career

 Early career

 Lam lived away from his parents and spent his childhood years playing football.
 During his school life, he showed his talent in soccer.
 He could complete with high school teammates while aged 15.
 He was studying in Concordia Lutheran School and he ceased his studies to pursue a footballing career by Secondary 3.

 Lam started his football career at Yee Hope's youth academy.
 In 2002 he joined Rangers but was loaned to Double Flower on a monthly salary of just HKD$1,500, to train under coach Chiu Chung Man.
 In 2003, Lam was loaned further to Kitchee when he was just 17, along with future Hong Kong teammate Chan Siu Ki.

 In 2004, Lam returned to Rangers and began to impress.
 He was selected for the Hong Kong national team in 2005 and scored on his debut.
 Unfortunately, he suffered a severe ankle ligament injury in 2005 and was sidelined for most of the league season.